WESTERN CONNECTICUT ORTHOPEDIC SURGICAL CENTER LLC

 There are currently no reviews for this provider.
 Be the first person to share your experience with this provider by filling out our review form.
 Your insights are appreciated and will help others make informed decisions.

-Start with the original NPI number, the last digit is the check digit and is not used in the calculation. | |||||||||
+Use the first nine digits for the calculation.
+Starting from the right, double every other digit.
+The last digit is the check digit and is not part of the calculation.

-Step 2: Add all the doubled and unaffected individual digits from step 1 plus the constant number 24. | |||||||||
+Step 2: Add all digits plus the NPI constant

 Other Providers at the Same Location